PatrickFis/Azure-Study-Notes/Azure Developer/Azure Event Based Solutions.md

 # Studying from Youtube Event Grid [Link](https://www.youtube.com/watch?v=ekJFp3TJN14&list=PLLc2nQDXYMHpekgrToMrDpVtFtvmRSqVt&index=17)
+TODO

 # Studying from Youtube Event Hubs [Link](https://www.youtube.com/watch?v=HwZldR8KlKM&list=PLLc2nQDXYMHpekgrToMrDpVtFtvmRSqVt&index=18)
-##  Creating a new Event Hubs resource
+##  Creating a new Event Hubs resource (this is a somewhat expensive resource so I would recommend removing it when you're done using it)
 1. Go to the portal and start creating an Event Hubs resource
 2. Select a subscription and resource group
 3. Enter a name for the namespace and the other options